JuliaMath/Roots.jl/doc/roots.md

 fzero(f, 1, order=8)
 ```

 In this example, some other orders work.
-Basically the high order oscillation can send the proxy tangent line off in nearly random directions.
+Basically the high order
+oscillation can send the proxy tangent line off in nearly random
+directions.

 ## Polynomials

-The `Polynomial` package provides a type for working with polynomial
+The `Polynomials` package provides a type for working with polynomial
 functions that allows many typical polynomial operations to be
 defined.
 In this context, the `roots` function is used to find the
 roots of a polynomial.